hydrusnetwork/hydrus/docs/developer_api.md

 Arguments: n/a

 Response:
 : Some simple JSON describing the current api version (and hydrus client version, if you are interested).
+: Note that this is mostly obselete now, since the 'Server' header of every response (and a duplicated 'Hydrus-Server' one, if you have a complicated proxy situation that overwrites 'Server') are now in the form "client api/{client_api_version} ({software_version})", e.g. "client api/32 (497)".

 ```json title="Example response"
 {